shilppatel913/SmartContactManager/README.md

  2. loginProcessingUrl() - URL where your data (username and password) will be sent.
  3. defaultSuccessfulUrl() - The landing page after successful login 4.failureUrl() - The landing page after unsuccessful login.

+ **Rich Text Editor**
+ You can use the **tiny MCE API** to integrate the rich text editor into your application.
+Just go into the documentation and add the script tag where you need the rich text editor.
+Also include id of the textarea to add the editor there.